tymefighter/Compiler/project/Compiler/Important.md

     - All expressions should be of the form Tree.ESEQ (stmt, resultTemp)
     - Call can only be used by the **print** function which is actually a systemcall
+    - Allocate statement should not use result temp

 For now, we place the following restrictions on tiger code: -
     - Tiger Code needs to have a top level **let - in** block